TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

 A leader has two duties:
 -   Uses the `AppendEntries` Remote Procedure Call (RPC) to:
+    -   Send its empty-payload heartbeat to the followers periodically via a heartbeat timer.
+The timer automatically resets after expiration.
+A follower resets its election timer when receiving a leader heartbeat.
     -   Replicate data to its followers for write requests and failure recovery.
-    -   Express heartbeat using empty-data `AppendEntries` when its heartbeat timer timeouts.
-Sending out `AppendEntries` for data replication also resets the heartbeat timer.
+Note that this resets its heartbeat timer as well.
 -   Handle read requests.

 An `AppendEntries` contains:
 -   Metadata
     -   Follower node ID
     -   Term number
-    -   Leader commit index (the highest log entry the leader has committed)
+    -   Leader commit index (the highest/latest log entry index the leader has committed)
--   Data
+-   Payload
     -   Write Ahead Log (WAL)
         -   Previous entry (index + term number + key-value pair)
         -   Next entry (index + term number + key-value pair)